bitrix24/b24restdocs/api-reference/sale/data-types.md

 || **ID**
 [`integer`](../data-types.md) | Identifier of the delivery service handler.

-Identifiers of delivery service handlers can be obtained using the method [sale.delivery.handler.list](./delivery/handler/sale-delivery-handler-list.md)  ||
+Delivery service handler identifiers can be obtained using the method [sale.delivery.handler.list](./delivery/handler/sale-delivery-handler-list.md)  ||
 || **NAME**
 [`string`](../data-types.md) | Name of the delivery service handler ||
 || **CODE**